-The program started off with a fast-paced overview of some of last-years accomplishment – the We Are Valley Torah video:
+The program started off with a fast-paced overview of some of last-year’s accomplishments, Valley Torah Music Video 2019:

-Solly Hess, Valley Torah class of 2002 and Regional Director of Western States for the Orthodox Union, served as the evenings MC.
-Solly introduced a video that told the story of four Valley Torah alumni.
+Moshe Kinsbursky, Valley Torah class of 2003 and the Rabbinic Coordinator for the RCC, served as the evenings MC.
+Moshe introduced a video that told the story of three Valley Torah alumni.

 Dessert was served and everyone lingered over coffee, tea and good conversation with close friends.